Fertility preservation by egg freezing

 - A review of 200 babies born from vitrified eggs showed no difference in birth defect rates compared to those conceived after fresh IVF.

-- Overall, there were only 1.3% birth defects seen in babies born from frozen eggs, a rate not significantly different from that seen in naturally conceived infants.
+- Overall, of the babies born from frozen eggs, only 1.3% birth defects, a rate not significantly different from that seen in naturally conceived infants.

 How successful is egg freezing?

-The success of egg freezing in producing a baby depends on the age of the woman at the time of egg freezing.
-The risk of producing abnormal eggs increase significantly after age 35.
+The success in producing a baby from egg freezing depends on the age of the woman.
+The risk of producing abnormal eggs increases significantly after age 35.

-Studies have revealed egg survival rate of 80-90% after thaw and the fertilization rate of 70-80%, which is about the same as in fresh eggs.
+Studies have revealed an egg survival rate of 80-90% after thawed and a the fertilization rate of 70-80%, which is about the same as in fresh eggs.

 Vitrification experience in Italy (182 couples) had shown similar survival rates after thawing among women of different age groups but clinical pregnancy rate was lower in women older than age 38.
 Pregnancy rates per transfer were 49% (age ≤ 34), 24% (age 35-37), 23% (age 38-40), and 22% (age 41-43%).